 Courses offered at the MOELC

 The Ministry of Education Language Centre (MOELC) was set up in 1978 to offer French and Japanese as a Third Language.
 A year later, the choices for Third Language were expanded to include German.
-Subsequent years saw the introduction of Malay as a Third Language in 1986 and Arabic and Bahasa Indonesia in 2008.
-From January 2014, MOELC offer Spanish as a Third Language, bringing the total number of Third Languages offered at the MOELC to seven.
+Subsequent years saw the introduction of Malay as a Third Language in 1986, Arabic and Bahasa Indonesia in 2008 and Spanish in 2014.
+From January 2022, MOELC offers Chinese as a Third Language bringing the total number of Third Languages offered at the MOELC to eight.

 Benefits of learning a Third Language

-Asian Languages Arabic / Bahasa Indonesia / Malay (Special Programme)
+Asian Languages: Arabic / Bahasa Indonesia / Chinese (Special Programme / Malay (Special Programme)

-It opens up new horizons to better understand and appreciate Malay, Indonesian or Arabic culture.
+It opens up new horizons to better understand and appreciate Arabic, Chinese, Indonesian or Malay culture.
 It also facilitates better interaction with native speakers and enhances future learning experiences and job opportunities.

 They open doors to tertiary education & scholarships in France, Germany, Japan and Spain; they also increase job opportunities in MNCs in Singapore, and local enterprises with overseas networks or operations in Europe, the Americas and Japan.